Tips and Tricks

 Sometimes you want to prolong the experience of certain flowers.
 In many cases, the blooming period is quite short, which means you have a short time to enjoy the sight of the flowers.

 Finally!
-Sun, warmth, and budding buds.
-Now spring is here for real, and you can sow lots of green right into pots and beds.
-If you want to harvest a lot in summer, you should get as much as possible into the ground now.
+Sun, warmth, and budding sprouts.
+Now spring is truly here, and you can sow plenty of greens directly into pots and beds.
+If you want to harvest a lot this summer, you should get as much as possible in the ground now.

-The wonderful early summer is here, the days are getting warmer and there is full activity in the garden.
-Now you can sow most vegetables outdoors, and as long as the frost stays away, plants that have been pre-cultivated indoors can find their place outside in the open.
+The delightful early summer is here, the days are getting warmer, and the garden is in full swing.
+Now, you can sow most vegetables directly in the ground, and as long as the frost nights stay away, plants that have been pre-cultivated indoors can be planted out in the open.

-Finally summer!
-Remember to enjoy it while you can, and plant out everything you have - because now the soil and the garden are warm.
+Summer is finally here!
+Remember to enjoy it while you can, and plant everything you have – because now it's warm in both the soil and the garden.

 Beautiful red leaves and the last breath of summer.
 Now is the time to harvest the last vegetables and fruits from the garden - but in some places it is still possible to plant new ones, especially to plant flower bulbs in the ground for a lovely blooming in spring.